 The river eventually flows into Hebgen Lake, a renowned Stillwater fishing location in the area.

-Exploring local fishing stores in West Yellowstone is 100% worth it since there are so many places to throw a line and varied conditions all through the season.
+Exploring local fishing stores in West Yellowstone is worth it since there are many places to throw a line and varied conditions throughout the season.

 Jacklin's Fly Shop, for example, offers equipment, advice, and guided tours.
 Similar services are available at Madison River Outfitters and Arrick's Fly Shop.